 What is a Green Job or Green Collar Worker?

 The unofficial definition of green jobs states that green jobs were created to restore, protect, and conserve the natural environment.
 The meaning could vary depending on what source you use to find your answer.
-Green collar workers are employed in the environmental sectors, whether they are in design, policy making, technology, or engineering.
+Green collar workers are employed in the environmental and other sectors, whether they are in design, policy making, technology, or engineering.
 Their work improves and protects our world and the way we live.
 Green jobs may actually open positions for millions of qualified workers, which will not only help the environment but also the economy.

 Green isn’t just for industries such as biofuels, wind, solar, and other environmental sources.
 It’s also about minimizing the environmental risks brought about by major and minor corporations and businesses by focusing on performance without impacting the earth.